 What is a home inspection?

-A home inspector should examine an entire house from the top of the roof down to the soil, inside they move room by room including the attic and crawlspace or basement.
+Home inspectors examine an entire house from the top of the roof down to the soil, moving room by room.
 The primary purpose is identifying structural and major system flaws including anything safety related.

 What does a home inspection include?

-A certified home inspection should cover the foundation, lot, roof, exterior, attic, interior, basement, electrical, plumbing, appliances, and the heating/cooling system.
+A certified home inspection covers the foundation, lot, roof, exterior, attic, interior, basement, electrical, plumbing, appliances and the heating/cooling system.

-Buying a home is probably the largest and most important investment that you and your family will ever make.
-It’s important to confirm the value of your investment by getting a certified home inspection.
-This is also an inexpensive way to learn the condition of your home and get leveraging power when it comes to negotiating the price with the seller.
+Buying a home is a big investment, the best way to confirm the value of your new home is by getting a certified home inspection.
+This is also an inexpensive way to find out what the condition of your home is and get leveraging power when it comes to negotiating the price with the seller if there are issues.